xperiments/TSDoc/README.md

 #TSDoc#

-A [JSDoc3](http://usejsdoc.org/) base themed generator generator for use with Typescript Projects, uses a highly modified version [Docstrap](https://github.com/terryweiss/docstrap/) JsDoc3 Template.
+A [JSDoc3](http://usejsdoc.org/) base themed generator for use with Typescript Projects, uses a highly modified version [Docstrap](https://github.com/terryweiss/docstrap/) JsDoc3 Template.

 Actually it only supports parsing of plain comments, also it needs some added "manual" anotation.
 You can see an output [Example](http://xperiments.github.io/TSDoc/docs/index.html).